Equalizes the level between two different height flooring surfaces.

 - Install the entire floor.

-- Lay the Reducer in place.
+- Remove the block and lay the Reducer in place.

 * When installing over radiant heated subfloors, use only construction adhesive to attach Reducer pieces to the substrate.